 The YOYO+ claim to fame is its one-hand unfold and super compact folded form that will fit in an airline overhead bin.
 Here it is in action:

 When the YOYO first came out, it didn’t make much of a splash.
 But BabyZen refreshed the stroller (hence the “+”) with a bigger basket, higher weight capacity, and padded carry strap.
 Yes it is very pricey, but they do throw in rain protector and now the YOYO+ works with infant car seats (via car seat adapters sold separately).
 Too bad the cup holder is an extra $30.

 Yes, if you tried to justify this stroller for overall value, it would be a tough sell.
-But the design is the star here, with the white suspension wheels and the ability to morph from infant stroller (with lay flat seat—part of a newborn bundle that is an extra $250) to toddler stroller with a cushy padded seat.
+But the design is the star here, with the white suspension wheels and the ability to morph from infant stroller (with lay flat seat—part of a newborn bundle that sells for Check on Amazon) to toddler stroller with a cushy padded seat.